Tampa DUI Attorneys

 Put Former Prosecutors in Your Corner

-You deserve to have a skilled attorney after a DUI charge.
-At Thomas & Paulk, our Tampa DUI lawyers have handled 7,000+ criminal cases throughout our legal careers.
+You deserve to have a skilled Tampa DUI attorney.
+At Thomas & Paulk, our Tampa DUI defense lawyers have handled 7,000+ criminal cases throughout our legal careers.
 Backed by more than two decades of experience, we are heavyweights in the courtroom.
 As proven advocates, you can trust us to protect your rights as we fight of reduced charges, dismissal of your case, or complete acquittal.
 Whatever path is best for your future, we’ll make sure to give you the strongest possible chance of success.

-Call Us After Being Arrested for Drinking & Driving in Tampa
+Call Us After Being Arrested for DUI in Tampa, FL

-By reaching out to our Tampa DUI law firm, you can work with a firm that:
+By reaching out to our Tampa DUI law firm, you can work with a team that: